springone-tour-2020-cicd/katacoda-scenarios/argo/step4.md

 For example:
 `argocd cluster add kubernetes-admin@kubernetes`

 This command installs a ServiceAccount named argocd-manager into the kube-system namespace of the corresponding kubectl context and binds the service account to an admin-level ClusterRole.
-ArgoCD uses this service account token to perform its management tasks (i.e. deploy/monitoring).
+Argo CD uses this service account token to perform its management tasks (i.e. deploy/monitoring).

 Switch back to UI and click on the gear icon on left side of the screen.
 Click on Clusters.
 You should see your cluster attached.